coursera/dataduct/docs/index.rst

 series of steps in a YAML file and would automatically be translated into datapipeline with appropriate pipeline objects.

-Top features include visualizing pipeline dependencies, extract data from different sources such as RDS, S3, Local files, run a series of transformations using EC2 or EMR, load data into Redshift and complete transformations inside redshift as well.
-QA steps for sanity checking the data.
+Features include:

+- Visualizing pipeline activities
+- Extracting data from different sources such as RDS, S3, local files
+- Transforming data using EC2 and EMR
+- Loading data into redshift
+- Transforming data inside redshift
+- QA data between the source system and warehouse

 It is easy to create custom steps to augment the DSL as per the requirements.
 As well as running a backfill with the command line